syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## EqualsCaseSensitive

-Displays all words that completely match the typed characters in the control.
+Displays all words that completely matches the typed characters in the control.
 This strategy is case-sensitive.

 {% tabs %}
 {% highlight xaml %}